Submitted by on

 FedRAMP Low Impact Level

-FedRAMP has two baseline levels for cloud service offerings (CSOs) that are already in the public domain and use low-impact data—low impact level and low-Impact software-as-a-service (LI-SaaS) or FedRAMP Tailored.
+FedRAMP has two baseline levels for cloud service offerings (CSOs) that are already in the public domain and use low-impact data—low impact level and low-Impact software-as-a-service (LI-SaaS) or FedRAMP Tailored LI-Saas.

-With 125 controls, the FedRAMP low impact level encompasses low-risk data intended for mass or public consumption.
-In the event of a data breach, the loss of this data would not be detrimental to safety, reputation, mission, or finances.
-The qualities of data at the FedRAMP low impact level are as follows.
+The FedRAMP low impact level encompasses low-risk data intended for mass or public consumption.
+In the event of a data breach, the loss of that data would not be detrimental to safety, reputation, mission, or financial stability.

-Based on 36 controls, FedRAMP Tailored allows for a quicker, more efficient approval process for low-risk CSOs.
+FedRAMP Tailored allows for a quicker, more efficient approval process for low-risk CSOs.
 These applications do not store sensitive data other than what is usually required to log in to various systems, websites, or applications (i.e., username, email address, password).
-To qualify for FedRAMP Tailored, the CSP must answer yes to six questions.
+To qualify for FedRAMP Tailored, the CSP must answer yes to at least six questions.

 1. Does the service operate in the cloud?